 Friday: Day 1: Transfer to Bwindi Impenetrable National park

-Leave Kampala in the morning (7:00am) and take western direction along Masaka highway with enroute stop at the Equator for photographs, continue through Masaka to Mbarara town where you will stop over for lunch at Agip motel or Igongo cultural center.
-Continue with the journey through Ntungamo and Kabale, arrive to the park by evening, check in your lodge, refresh and get ready for cultural entertainment from the Batwa people, diner and overnight.
+Leave Kampala in the morning (7:00 am) and take western direction along Masaka highway with Enroute stop at the Equator for photographs, continue through Masaka to Mbarara town where you will stopover for lunch at Agip motel or Igongo cultural center.
+Continue with the journey through Ntungamo and Kabale, arrive at the park by evening, check-in your lodge, refresh and get ready for cultural entertainment from the Batwa people, diner, and overnight.

 Saturday: Day 2: Gorilla Tracking, Transfer to Lake Bunyonyi

-Wake up earl for breakfast and transfer to the park headquarters for an assembly, briefing and group allocation.
-Every one must have a gorilla permit that acts as permission to join the trek in search for the gorillas in their natural habitat.
-The gorilla permits mist be booked in advance from Uganda Wildlife Authority.
-It costs UGX250.000 for Ugandans, and US$475 for Foreign residents as well as US$600 for foreign non residents.
+Wake up early for breakfast and transfer to the park headquarters for an assembly, briefing, and group allocation.
+Everyone must have a gorilla permit that acts as permission to join the trek in search of the gorillas in their natural habitat.
+The gorilla permits must be booked in advance from Uganda Wildlife Authority.
+It costs UGX250.000 for Ugandans and US$475 for Foreign residents as well as US$600 for foreign non residents.
 Each gorilla group is visited by a maximum of 8 persons per day.
-This guided trek is quiet strenuous, going through steep and slippery jungle grounds, can take 2-7 hours depending on how the gorillas move in their natural habitat.
+This guided trek is quite strenuous, going through steep and slippery jungle grounds, can take 2-7 hours depending on how the gorillas move in their natural habitat.
 You are advised to carry enough drinking water and some snacks because you can’t tell how long you are likely to hike.
-Once you meet the gorillas, you are allowed to stay with them for 1 hour, take photos (avoid using flash cameras), and record videos, enjoy gorillas feeding, mothers breast feeding and juveniles swinging on trees.
+Once you meet the gorillas, you are allowed to stay with them for 1 hour, take photos (avoid using flash cameras), and record videos, enjoy gorillas feeding, mothers breastfeeding and juveniles swinging on trees.
 Descend to the base for lunch, and organize to transfer to beautiful Lake Bunyonyi in Kabale for dinner and overnight.